LeonidDybovskij/hse21_hw2/README.md

+### Bacterial genome annotation

 [This README in russian](README.ru.md)

-The purpose of this work was annotation of the genome of a bacterium using the related strain T. oleivorans MIL-1 (http://www.ncbi.nlm.nih.gov/nuccore/HF680312).
+The purpose of this work was annotation of the genome of a bacterium Thalassolituus oleivorans from Barents Sea.
+It could be done using the related strain [T. oleivorans MIL-1](http://www.ncbi.nlm.nih.gov/nuccore/HF680312) from Sicily.

 To do this, GeneMarkS-2 and E-utilities were installed.